sambooo/py-yamler/README.md

 A utility for making arbitrary modifications to YAML while preserving comments.

+Note: the `copy` operation isn't currently supported, but only because I don't need it myself.

 ## Setup

-With Python 3.7 installed, run `make all`.
+With Python 3.7 installed, run `make local`.
 Alternatively, run `make image` to build with Docker and replace `python yamler.py` with `docker run samb1729/yamler` in the examples below.

 ## Usage

 ```
-usage: python yamler.py [-h] [--source SOURCE] [--path PATH [PATH ...]] --value VALUE
+usage: yamler.py [-h] [--source SOURCE] [--patch PATCH]

 optional arguments:
   -h, --help       show this help message and exit
   --source SOURCE  The yaml source; either a filename or '-' for STDIN
-  --path PATH [PATH ...]
-                        The keys/indices to traverse to reach the value which
+  --patch PATCH    JSON Patch to apply to the input
-                        must be updated
-  --value VALUE         The value to be set at the given key
 ```

-Note that `path` should always start with a number corresponding to the list index of the yaml document you wish to modify.
+Note that JSON Pointers must start with an integer part.
 In the case of inputs specifying only a single document, this will be zero.

-## Examples
+## Example

-### Editing a file containing a single document

 ```
-$ cat single.yaml
+$ cat <<EOF | pipenv run python yamler.py --patch='[{"op":"add", "path":"/0/metadata/hello", "value":"there"}]'
 apiVersion: extensions/v1beta1
 kind: Deployment
 metadata:
   name: foo
+  hello: there
 spec:
   template:
     metadata: